Jaba Kankava

-Jaba Kankava (ჯაბა კანკავა, [dʒaba kʼankʼava]; born 18 March 1986) is a Georgian professional footballer who plays as a defensive midfielder for Slovan Bratislava.
+Jaba Kankava (ჯაბა კანკავა, [dʒaba kʼankʼava]; born 18 March 1986) is a Georgian professional footballer who plays as a defensive midfielder for Dinamo Tbilisi.

-He has previously played for Reims, Dinamo Tbilisi, Alania Vladikavkaz, Arsenal Kyiv, and Dnipro.
+Kankava is the three-time winner of Slovakia's Slovak First Football League.
+With 101 appearances in official matches for the national team, he is the second most-capped Georgian player after Guram Kashia.

+He has been twice recognized as Georgian Footballer of the Year.

 Club career

+Jaba Kankava was born on 18 March 1986 in Tbilisi to Nana and Gia Kankava, and has one older brother, Levan.

+He played football from a young age, joining Vake 91 when he was six in 1992.
+Kankava played eight years there under the management of Guram Chomakhidze before moving to Dinamo Tbilisi at the age of 14.

-In 2004 Jaba Kankava started his football career with Dinamo Tbilisi, where Gia Geguchadze was just appointed as head coach.
+In 2004, Kankava started his football career with Dinamo Tbilisi, where Gia Geguchadze was just appointed as head coach.
 Geguchadze started to create a new club with youngsters and Kankava became a main member of them.
 In his first year, Kankava won the Georgian Cup, and played in the UEFA Europa League scoring the winning goal against Slavia Prague and contributing to the qualification for the group stages.

 After one season at Dinamo, Kankava moved to Alania Vladikavkaz, where he played 12 matches, before signing a contract with Arsenal Kyiv in 2005.
 At Arsenal Kyiv, he played 24 matches and scored 4 goals.

 In 2007, Kankava agreed to sign a three-year contract with league rival Dnipro.
 Newly arrived Kankava was among the starting squad from the first games but received a red card against Dynamo Kyiv because of a tough tackle and missed several games and was among the bench players.
+He won the silver medals of the Ukrainian league in 2014.
+The next season Kankava played in a dramatic Europa League final against Sevilla, which was his last appearance for the club.
 In eight years at Dnipro, he played 91 matches and scored 4 goals.

-In 2015, Kankava joined Ligue 1 club Reims.
+In 2015, Kankava joined Ligue 1 club Reims in a deal worth €1.5 million.
+During his second season at this club Kankava was three times named the best player of month by popular vote and eventually recognized Player of the Season.
 In July 2017, he agreed to the termination of his contract which ran until 2018.

 On 22 November 2018, Kankava signed a new two-year contract with FC Tobol.

-On 16 January 2021, Valenciennes announced the signing of Kankava on a contract until June 2021.
+On 16 January 2021, Valenciennes announced the signing of Kankava on a contract until June 2021. Аt the end of this season he joined Fortuna Liga side Slovan Bratislava.
+In May 2022, he was selected in Team of the Season.
+During the next three years Kankava made 116 appearances for Slovan in all competitions and won three league titles.
+He left the club in June 2024.

+On 29 December 2024, Dinamo Tbilisi announced the signing of Kankava to a one-year contract.